Cyber criminals are using AI voice cloning tools to dupe victims

 "Don't trust the voice"

-What this means in practice, according to the FTC, is that you can no longer trust voices that sound identical to your friends' and family members'.
+What this means in practice, according to the FTC, is that you can no longer trust voices that sound identical to those of your friends and family members.

 "Don't trust the voice," the FTC warns.
 "Call the person who supposedly contacted you and verify the story.
 Use a phone number you know is theirs.
 If you can't reach your loved one, try to get in touch with them through another family member or their friends."